Manchester City - Tottenham: How to watch, start time, stream, team news

 Injury news

-Manchester City will be without Sergio Aguero, Kevin de Bruyne and Nathan Ake as they work their way towards full fitness.
-Aguero and KDB seem to be close to a return.
-Fernandinho and Ruben Dias were rested for the FA Cup trip to Swansea City in midweek.
+Manchester City will be without Kevin de Bruyne, Fernandinho and Nathan Ake as they work their way towards full fitness.
+KDB seem to be close to a return.
+Aguero and Ruben Dias both trained, while Rodri will also be pushing to play after overcoming a small problem.

 Tottenham have a few injury concerns, but Dele Alli should be fit enough to be on the bench.
-Serge Aurier, Giovani Lo Celso and Sergio Reguilon have all been struggling with injuries.
+Serge Aurier, Giovani Lo Celso and Sergio Reguilon have all been struggling with injuries, while Gareth Bale could be available after having a small issue which saw him miss the FA Cup game at Everton.

 Odds and ends (full odds provided by our partner, PointsBet)